City of Winnipeg projecting more than $50M deficit due to coronavirus

-Winnipeg is forecasting a nearly $60 million shortfall this year as a result of COVID-19.
+Winnipeg is forecasting a more than $50 million shortfall this year as a result of COVID-19.

 In its first quarter financial report released Monday the city projects it’s lost $25.8 million as of March 31 and forecasts the operational budget deficit to grow to $53.8 million by the end of 2020.